msierraltav/rate-my-car/readme.md

 in my opinion i prefer to have a strong typed language that a python code (yes is posible to use type but not mandatory) also create IA-assisted-code with python is easy so ...
 I want a challenge ( bad idea because this is a house assetsment)

 This day I starting to create the webpage and the first 'design', I just keep simple but have a nice and dark style to not have an alone form with a white background burning your eyes.

+after figure it out how to enable postgreSQL into my docker php container I proceed to set up my postgreSQL container and starting to see how to import the data.

+Finally I test if all of this works in the remote server, and fortunelly it works!

+so I assume we could continue with the development

+### 05 March 2025